Blog | Personal Finance

 Tax Loopholes for Millennials

-Well, what if you didn’t have to worry about taxes at all?
+But what if you didn’t have to worry about taxes at all?

-The CASHFLOW Quadrant separates income earners into four quadrants.
-On the left side are the employees (E) and the self-employed individuals (S).
-On the right side are big business (B) and investors (I).
-When I first saw the diagram, my thoughts naturally went to the tax consequences (and benefits) of being in each of the quadrants.
+“When I first saw the diagram, my thoughts naturally went to the tax consequences (and benefits) of being in each of the quadrants.
 I quickly realized that those who earned their income from the left side of the quadrant pay much higher taxes than those who earn their income from the right side of the quadrant.

 Over the years, since first learning about the CASHFLOW Quadrant, I’ve continued to look at the tax law and apply it to the diagram.
 The reason why those on the B and I side of the quadrant pay so much less in tax than those on the E and S side has become clear to me.
-It’s because that’s what the government wants.
+It’s because that’s what the government wants.”

-Below is the percentage of tax that each quadrant pays.
+Below is the percentage of tax that each quadrant pays:

 You might be wondering, “What does the government want?”
 The government wants people who create jobs and people to provide affordable housing—entrepreneurs and real estate investors.

-It is because of these goals that government gives entrepreneurs and investors all the tax breaks they get.
+It is because of these goals that the government gives entrepreneurs and investors all the tax breaks they get.
 Governments even get more specific about the types of investing and jobs they want the market to create by giving specific tax breaks for oil and gas investing, farming and other agriculture, green energy, and low-income housing.

 It’s not really that those on the E and S side of the CASHFLOW Quadrant are punished.
 They just don’t get the rewards (i.e., subsidies) that are given to those on the B and I side of the quadrant.

-I suddenly realized that not having a job freed me up to do what I’d always wanted to do—start my own business.
+“I suddenly realized that not having a job freed me up to do what I’d always wanted to do—start my own business.
 I had a master’s degree and 13 years of experience as a tax advisor.
 It was time to start my own firm.
 With the encouragement of my wife and two young sons, I did just that, starting my firm out of my house.
 I worked 10 hours a day to make contacts and build my practice.
 It took me nine months just to get my first four clients.
 Since then, I’ve never looked back.
 I’ve never been happier in my work.
-And I’ve never paid less in taxes.
+And I’ve never paid less in taxes.”

 Become a Real Estate Investor

-Now let’s suppose that you don’t want to start a business but you still want to be a super taxpayer.
+Now suppose that you don’t want to start a business but you still want to be a super taxpayer.
 What do you do?
 You become an investor.
 Remember that the right side of the CASHFLOW Quadrant includes both business owners and investors.
 But there’s one catch; you can’t be a typical investor if you’re going to enjoy the tax benefits of investing.
 You have to become an active investor.
 That means you have to be an investor who actively invests for passive income, not earned income.
 Very simply, passive income is income that comes from dividends, rents, and business.
 It’s taxed at a much lower rate than earned income, which comes from appreciation and capital gains, or from your paycheck.
 In order to become a super investor, you must find good, cash-flowing investments that produce passive income.
 You might be thinking that becoming an active investor sounds hard.
 It’s not.
 Becoming an active investor is actually quite simple.
 Just as with becoming an entrepreneur, it all starts with your financial education.

 Original publish date: